machbase/machbase-neo/index.md

 Latest *{{site.latest_version}}*
 {:.label .label-green }

-Machbase is the fastest timeseries database in the world[^1] with minimal foot-print.
-It is an ideal solution for where requires scalable environment from small server that has only limited resource like Raspberry Pi to horizontally scale-outed cluster.
-Machbase Neo is built on the Machbase and adds essential features that are required for IoT industry.
-Machbase Neo ingests and handls query data through various protocols.
-For example, IoT sensors can send data directly to Machbase Neo via MQTT then applications query the stored data with SQL via HTTP.
+Machbase is the world's fastest timeseries database[^1] with a minimal footprint.
+It's an ideal solution for environments that require scalability, from small servers with limited resources like the Raspberry Pi to horizontally scaled clusters.
+Machbase Neo, built on Machbase, adds crucial features required for the IoT industry.
+It ingests and handles query data through various protocols, such as MQTT for direct data transfer from IoT sensors, and SQL via HTTP for data retrieval by applications.

 ## Download